 Although students learn a lot during AG practice, there is a limited amount of time available.
 To become a championship contender, it helps a lot to put in some time at home learning.
 Here are recommended resources for each game.

-Equations – There are numerous equations worksheets for the Minor-Middle levels; however, we can only distribute these in practice.
-The ultimate Equations resource was written by a former champion, Mason Smith.
-Here is his compilation of Equations strategies.
+Equations and On-Sets – There are numerous equations and On-Sets worksheets for the Minor-Senior levels; however, we can only distribute these in practice.
+They can be ordered from the AGLOA website here.

 LinguiSHTIK – Ling is a game where understanding the rules is paramount.
 Make sure to read the Ling Judges Manual so that you don’t get caught off guard at the tournaments.
 At the upper levels of play, having a good word strategy is critical to success.
 For a living list of good Ling words, you can visit this page.